msgr0/gplas2/README.md

 To predict individual plasmids, gplas requires that nodes in assembly graph are classified as either plasmid or chromosome.
 This step has to be completed by using an external classification tool.

 We strongly recommend using [plasmidEC](https://github.com/lisavader/plasmidEC) for this step.
-PlasmidEC outperforms most available tools, and it produces an output that is fully compatible with gplas.

 ##### <ins>Using plasmidEC</ins> <a name="using-plasmidec"></a>

+PlasmidEC outperforms most available tools, and it offers two extra-advantages:
+1) It uses an assembly graph in **.gfa** format as input.
+2) It outputs a **.tab** classification file that is automatically compatible with gplas.

 Currently, plasmidEC can be used for binary classification of 8 species: *E. coli, K. pneumoniae, Acinetobacter baummannii, P. aeruginosa, S. enterica, S. aureus, E. faecalis, E. faecium*

+Follow the instructions on the [plasmidEC](https://github.com/lisavader/plasmidEC) repository to classify the nodes and move to step 2.

 ##### <ins>Using a different tool</ins> <a name="using-a-different-tool"></a>

 Other binary classification tools exist, and we've recently listed and reviewed several of these  [here](https://www.mdpi.com/2076-2607/9/8/1613).
 Although they are all compatible with gplas, extra steps are required to complete the plasmid predictions.
-See below the instructions.

 1) Use gplas to convert the nodes from the assembly graph to FASTA format.
 For this, the **-c** flag should be set to **extract**.